About Cleo Coaching & Consulting

 A Personal Note to all Clients:

-Cleo Coaching facilitates a client’s exploration and growth by asking big questions, calling out patterns of behavior and thought that are barriers to change, and offering suggestions for new things to practice.
-The coaching process provides accountability and positive support.
-Assessment is helpful to hone in on developmental opportunities.
+The coaching process provides support and accountability.
+I facilitate a client’s exploration and growth by asking big questions, bringing attention to patterns of behavior and thought that may be stumbling blocks and limit potential.
+You can count on me to help you discover and practice the behavior and mindset changes you need to be successful and take care of your well-being.
+Assessment is also very helpful to hone in on developmental opportunities and set realistic goals.
 Reading about how to do something new, listening to a podcast, or attending a workshop are not enough to achieve significant lasting behavior change.
 Cleo Coaching’s five-stage process accelerates self-awareness, emotional intelligence (EQ), development of new skills, confidence, competence, and well-being.

 Allison Johnsen